 Dropshipping business model for the supply of products

 Some businesses offer products for sale that they don’t have in stock.
-Instead, they act more as a ‘middle person’ and have agreements with other suppliers to provide the stock to fulfil the orders their customers make.
+Instead, they act more as a ‘middle person’.
+They have agreements with other suppliers to provide the stock to fulfil the orders their customers make.
 This is called ‘dropshipping’.

 Businesses that use the dropshipping business model should make sure they always give clear information to consumers about:

-When deciding who to purchase from, consumers can ask a business whether it holds the stock itself or uses dropshipping.
+When deciding who to buy from, consumers can ask a business whether it holds the stock itself or uses dropshipping.

-Consumers should consider several factors when deciding which product to purchase and which business to purchase from.
+There are several things that consumers should consider when deciding which product to buy and which business to buy from.

-Factors to consider include price, stock availability and delivery times.
-The lowest price may not always be the best option.
+The lowest price may not always be the best option for every consumer.